precice/tutorials/volume-coupled-diffusion/README.md

 ## Setup

 This case illustrates how to implement volume coupling in a simple toy problem.
-Two diffusion problems are coupled via volume coupling.
+Two diffusion problems are coupled via volume terms.
 One domain (the source) has constant non-zero Dirichlet boundary conditions.
-The Other domain (the drain) has Neumann boundary conditions and a zero Dirichlet boundary condition at the right edge of the domain.
+The other domain (the drain) has Neumann boundary conditions and a zero Dirichlet boundary condition at the right edge of the domain.
 The quantity u flows from the source to the drain.
-This is realized via volume coupling:

 ![Case setup of volume-coupled-diffusion case](images/tutorials-volume-coupled-diffusion-setup.png)